kimxilxyong/gorp/README.md

-gorp with indexes
+Gorp with Indexes

 This is a fork of http://github.com/go-gorp/gorp
 The purpose of this fork is to implement automatic index generation from tags or from go code

 How to get it:
 ```
 go get github.com/kimxilxyong/gorp
 ```

-How to use it example code for gorp with indexes:
+How to use it, example code for gorp with indexes:
 ```
 github.com\kimxilxyong\intogooglego\redditFetchGorp
 ```

+Tested with MySQL and PostgreSQL.
+Other databases are not supported currently.

 Features: